Feeling lost in life? Learn what’s going on

 Benefits of feeling lost

 If you’re feeling lost and it’s bothering you, you need to see this feeling for what it is.
-It’s only a signal telling you that you need to make critical life changes to get back on track.
+It’s only a signal telling you that you must make critical life changes to get back on track.

 If you’re like most people, landing a good job and finding a suitable partner will solve the problem.